zkoss/keikai-blog/blog/_posts/2020-07-08-create-online-budget-report-from-excel.markdown

 title:  "How I Created an Online Budget Report from Excel Files"
 date:   2020-07-08
 categories: "UseCase"
+excerpt: “Turn excel to web - populate data from database to an Excel template using Keikai. ”

 index-intro: "Turn Excel into online budget app!"